11notes/docker-keeweb/README.md

 * Use Let’s Encrypt certificates to protect your SSL endpoints

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
-Always make backups before updating an image to a new version.
-Check the changelog for breaking changes.
+Always make backups before updating an image to a different version.
+Check the [RELEASE.md](https://github.com/11notes/docker-keeweb/blob/1.18.7/RELEASE.md) for breaking changes.
 You can find all my repositories on [github](https://github.com/11notes).